Graduation Requirements

 Courses that meet the distribution requirements are listed in the Courses section of this Catalog and in the Schedule of Classes each semester, with the abbreviation of the area of study following the course title.

-6. Individual departments, programs, and the School of Music, with the guidance and approval of the Course and Calendar Oversight Committee, determine which of their courses meet distribution requirements.
+- Individual departmental and interdisciplinary programs, with the guidance and approval of the Course and Calendar Oversight Committee, determine which of their courses meet distribution requirements.

 EXTENDED STUDIES